 What Is Aerial Cinematography?

-Helicopters are used because they have the ability to maneuver in ways that ground vehicles cannot.
+Helicopters are used because they can maneuver in ways that ground vehicles cannot.

 As such, they provide unique opportunities for capturing images from angles that are not possible from the ground.